Sights in Koli National Park

 A senior adviser at the Ministry of the Environment became interested in the building in the 1990s, and the Ryynänen grounds were bought and repaired by the Ministry.
 A large granary was brought to the site for accommodation, the old outbuildings were replaced with museum and sauna buildings, and the main building was completely renovated.
 Today, Ryynänen is managed by Metsähallitus.

 Kolin Ryynänen is also a base for artists.
-Many artists inspired by Koli have stayed in the Ryynänen artists' residence (Facebook site), which includes a flat and a studio.
+Many artists inspired by Koli have stayed in the Ryynänen artists' residence (Facebook site, in Finnish), which includes a flat and a studio.
 The residence programme is run by Kolin kulttuuriseura ry, the local art association.